 Each fixed rate revenue and revenue refunding bond issue consists of either serial or term bonds or both that mature in varying amounts through April 2053 at interest rates ranging from 2.00 percent to 5.00 percent.
 The term bonds are subject to mandatory redemption prior to maturity.
 Substantially all revenue bonds maturing on or after the earliest applicable call date are subject to optional redemption prior to maturity, callable on any interest payment dates, and subject to early redemption.

-There was no revenue bond issued during the twelve months ended December 31, 2024 and 2023.
+There were no revenue bonds issued during the twelve months ended March 31, 2025 and 2024.

 (d) Bond Refundings and Defeasances